2023 Rolling Fork tornado: Formation

-The tornado first touched down in Issaquena County, southeast of Mayersville, which is east of the Mississippi River, at 7:57 pm CDT.
-The exact location of where the tornado touched down has been debated between academic scholars; its official touch down point was placed south-southwest of the intersection of Turner Road and Grant Road.
-It tracked northeastward and caused EF1 damage to trees, a power pole, and outbuildings as it crossed Grant Road before moving through the Steele Bayou Canal and into Sharkey County, downing trees at EF1 intensity.
+The tornado first touched down in Issaquena County, southeast of Mayersville, east of the Mississippi River, at 7:57 pm CDT.
+The official touchdown point for the tornado was placed south-southwest of the intersection of Turner Road and Grant Road on the southeastern tip of a wooded area and then tracking on an east-northeastward course that quickly changed to a northeastward movement.
+However, this has been disputed by academic scholars due to aerial imagery showing that the official track is not co-located to the visually identified track.
+After touching down, the tornado caused EF1 damage to trees and snapped a small wooden power pole, with two barns also suffering minor damage as it crossed Grant Road before moving through the Steele Bayou Canal and into Sharkey County, causing sporadic tree damage, with some trees being uprooted.
+Four minutes before crossing the county line, the first report confirming the tornado's existence came at 7:58 pm CDT near Willett Road southeast of Mayersville.
+Both tornado warnings for the storm were upgraded to Particularly dangerous situation (PDS) warnings at 7:58 pm CDT and 7:59 pm CDT, respectively, based solely on the violent radar indicated rotation that was being detected, despite there not being clear evidence of this tornado's existence at the time.

 The tornado then rapidly grew in size and strength as it approached Rolling Fork from the southwest, snapping and uprooting many trees in a wooded area at EF2 intensity, including some that sustained debarking.
-The tornado then reached low-end EF4 intensity and produced violent tree damage as it exited the wooded area, where severe debarking occurred, one tree was ripped out of the ground by its root ball, and pieces of shredded trees were thrown into an adjacent field.
-EF1 to EF2 damage occurred farther from the center of the tornado's damage path as it crossed Bear Lake Road, where a house lost its roof and exterior walls, and two residences west of that home lost significant portions of their roof covering.
+The tornado then reached low-end EF4 intensity for the first time and produced violent tree damage as it exited the wooded area, where severe debarking occurred, one tree was ripped out of the ground by its root ball, and pieces of shredded trees were thrown into an adjacent field.
+Several power transmission poles were downed, while EF1 to EF2 damage occurred farther from the center of the tornado's damage path as it crossed Bear Lake Road, where a house lost its roof and exterior walls, and two residences west of that home lost significant portions of their roof covering.
 A mobile home was also rolled in this area.
-At that time, violent rotation of radar paired with a debris signature prompted the issuance of a tornado emergency by the National Weather Service in Jackson, Mississippi at 8:04 pm CDT; the tornado would remain under this tag for most of its existence.
-However, although the initial warning for Rolling Fork was issued well in advance, many residents stated that they did not receive any warning due to the cell service being down, the tornado sirens not going off, and the fast speed of the tornado.
-As a result, the tornado's arrival caught many people off guard with some of them not even knowing what had happened.
-Additionally, there are no public shelters in the town nor are there any in the rest of the Sharkey County and the surrounding counties.
-Thus, the residents that somehow did receive a warning were forced to take shelter within their homes and mobile homes, which proved to be inadequate.
+At that time, the violent rotation of radar paired with a debris signature that began to be detected at 8:02 pm CDT prompted the National Weather Service to upgrade the second PDS tornado warning to a tornado emergency at 8:04 pm CDT; the tornado would remain under this tag for most of its existence.